 In response to the significant economic disruptions caused by the COVID-19 pandemic, the Families First Coronavirus Response Act of 2020 gave states the authority to provide SNAP households with emergency supplementary benefits for the duration of the public emergency.
 Beginning in April 2020, states were able to bring all households (regardless of size and income level) up to the maximum benefit monthly benefit level.
-Emergency allotments expired in February, 2023.
+In April 2021, USDA provided additional funding for states to provide emergency allotments (at least \$95 monthly) to households already receiving the maximum benefit.
+Additional COVID-19 relief legislation passed in December 2020 and extended in the American Rescue Plan Act of 2021 enacted a uniform SNAP benefit increase of 15 percent through September 31, 2021.
+Emergency allotments within SNAP expired on March 1, 2023.